shabbyrobe/xmlwriter/tester/README.md

     cat ctester/test/testbuilder/dtd-04-in.xml | ctester/testbuilder | gotester/gotester
     cat ctester/test/testbuilder/dtd-04-in.xml | ctester/testbuilder | ctester/ctester

-OR you can use `./run.sh` and have it do all that for you:
+Or you can use `./run.sh` and have it do all that for you:

     ./run.sh -f /path/to/your.xml